Skip to main content

 Festive

-Fried dough balls soaked in syrup, similar to doughnuts.
+Fried dough balls soaked in syrup, not far off from doughnuts.

 vegetarianContains: gluten